aissa302/bayesian-word-weighting/README.md

 ## Contact

-For questions or support, please reach out to `your_email@example.com`.
+For questions or support, please reach out to `ai.benyahya@edu.umi.ac.ma`.